 Photo: Falcon Transport Co.

-Truck drivers for the flatbed truckload carrier, Falcon Transport of Youngstown, Ohio, said they received emails late April 27 stating the company was shuttering operations effective immediately.
+Drivers for the flatbed truckload carrier Falcon Transport of Youngstown, Ohio, said they received emails late April 27 stating the company was shuttering operations effective immediately.

 The carrier has 723 trucks and nearly 585 drivers, according to the Federal Motor Carrier Safety Administration’s SAFER system.

-The driver told FreightWaves late April 27 that he is headed to his delivery destination to the GM Plant in Arlington, Texas.
-He said his fuel card is still working and received his paycheck on April 25.
+The driver told FreightWaves late April 27 that he is headed to his delivery destination: the GM Plant in Arlington, Texas.
+He said his fuel card is still working, and he received his paycheck on April 25.

 “All Falcon Employees: We regret to inform you that Falcon Transport Co. is not able to continue operations and will be shutting down effective today.
 Please stop work you are doing for the company immediately.
 You are not expected to return to work.
 Please be on the lookout for further information we will be sending regarding the situation.”

 Falcon was purchased in a leveraged buyout by CounterPoint Capital Partners, a California-based Private Equity group.
 According to Pitchbook, Falcon was bought in a leveraged buyout for $27 million in September 2017, with an additional $33 million in debt financing, for a total of $60 million.